megartal/Spring-Demo/README.md

 # Spring-Demo
-This for practicing and learning Spring framework 5
+This is just for practicing and learning Spring framework 5

-this is just for circleCI test
+CircleCI test